 Nature might be mysterious, solitary, extraordinary and often exuberant or even out of control, but it was also to be cherished and managed for future generations, to bring out the best in us, not the worst.

 Piers Torday was inspired to write for children after Roald Dahl sent him an unpublished Oompa Loompa poem.
-His latest book, There May Be a Castle, is out in October. www.pierstorday.co.uk
+His latest book, is There May Be a Castle, which was published in 2018. www.pierstorday.co.uk

 Subscribe to BBC Countryfile